 1. Sweet Potatoes

 No matter what type of venison you're cooking, sweet potatoes will complement it completely.
 The best part of cooking with sweet potatoes is their versatility.
-You can fry them, bake them, or throw them in the crockpot.
+You can fry them, bake them, mash them, or throw them in the slow cooker or crockpot.
 Either way, your dinner guests will be happy.
 If you want to take it one step further, try incorporating some maple syrup or brown sugar in your sweet potatoes, and do the same with the venison (maybe just some brown sugar in the spice mixture before preparing it).
 You'll be pleasantly surprised at the sweet and savory combination that can really ratchet up the flavor profile.

 If you need something quick to pair with venison steak medallions or venison backstrap, boil or steam some carrots with a little butter, and you're good to go.
 The sweet taste of carrots, when combined with the sweet taste of venison, makes a meal anyone would be glad to eat.
 I've even found that raw carrots, eaten with a smoked venison sandwich or burger, can do the trick, and they are far easier to toss on a plate if you're in a hurry or have limited cooking implements while camping or RVing.

 3. Baked Beans

 Who doesn't love baked beans?
 Find any can of baked beans from the grocery store and you have a meal on your hands.
 Usually, the "homestyle" baked beans, or anything with a bacon and brown sugar flavor, will get the job done.
 Add a little BBQ sauce to kick it up if needed.
 In fact, if you really wanted to, you could make the beans and then add some chopped venison chunks for some additional bite and flavor.